-In addition there are a number of training providers that offer Apprenticeships and study programmes, including Darlington Borough Council itself.
-Further details on the providers in Tees Valley can be found at Tees Valley Learning Provider Network [external link]
+You can find further details on the providers in Tees Valley at Tees Valley Learning Provider Network [external link]

 Apprenticeships - these are jobs with training so you can earn as you learn and gain qualifications.

 Study programmes - this is a programme of qualifications which aims to support young people to advance into further learning or employment with training.